Recognition of the Informal Carer Status

 Measures to support the informal carer Measures to support the informal carer

-People who have been granted the status of informal carer are entitled to support measures of a different nature, as provided for in Ministerial Order no. 64/2020 of 10 March, such as:
+People who have been granted the status of informal carer are entitled to support measures of a different nature, as provided for in Regulatory Decree no. 1/2022 of 10 January (Decreto Regulamentar n.º 1/2022, de 10 de janeiro), such as:

-- The PIE includes the assessment of the informal carer's needs, the follow-up, counselling, capacity-building and training strategies that the carer must pursue in order to meet or minimize the needs arising from the situation of the person receiving care and the resources to be mobilized for support and relief in the provision of care.
+The PIE includes the assessment of the informal carer's needs, the follow-up, counselling, capacity-building and training strategies that the carer must pursue in order to meet or minimise the needs arising from the situation of the person receiving care and the resources to be mobilised for support and relief in the provision of care.

 - Result of the diagnosis of the informal carer’s needs in line with those of the person receiving care;